JanneMattila/azure-monitoring-examples/README.md

   [src/EventHubListener/EventHubForwarderFunction.cs](src/EventHubListener/EventHubForwarderFunction.cs)
 - Full flexibility and control
 - Diagnostic settings can be be managed in scale using Azure Policies
+- You can use `Scenario 1` for large scale monitoring solution and extend that with this more custom based solution for _only selected events_ to optimize certain automation scenarios
+  - You can have up to 5 diagnostic settings applied to Azure resource

 ### Scenario 4